davidben/tls-trust-expressions/explainer.md

 and more important than when we began the ECDSA transition.
 `signature_algorithms` and `signature_algorithms_cert` are not robust enough on their own for a smooth post-quantum transition.

+## Abridged Certificates

+Some PKI transitions can be managed, imperfectly and with significant costs, by a combination of cross-signs and intermediate compression.
+The [Abridged Certificates](https://datatracker.ietf.org/doc/draft-ietf-tls-cert-abridge/) draft describes a mechanism for compressing pre-shipped intermediate certificates.

+In its current form, [draft-01](https://www.ietf.org/archive/id/draft-ietf-tls-cert-abridge-01.html), Abridged Certificates does not address these scenarios.
+It allocates a single codepoint for a fixed snapshot of intermediates in the PKI.
+By doing so, it cannot compress any intermediate that postdates the snapshot.
+This means it cannot handle future transitions.
+Moreover, it gives a size advantage to incumbents in the Web PKI, thus discouraging any further improvements in user security.
+It also cannot handle non-Web-PKI uses like private PKIs.

+## Alternate Intermediate Compression

+A hypothetical alternate intermediate elision scheme could be designed which avoids these drawbacks, but it would need to be much more complex to accommodate version skew, and the operational challenges of provisioning servers with the right metadata to evaluate information from newer and newer clients.
+For an example of how to address such challenges, see the Trust Expressions draft.

+Such a hypothetical scheme would be more applicable than Abridged Certificates, but imposes numerous costs, depending on the cross-signing scheme, including from delays to in security incident response, higher bandwidth usage in high-fanout scenarios, and the need to ship intermediates to clients that aren’t expected to need them.
+See also this [more detailed discussion](pki-transition-strategies.md).

 ## References and Acknowledgements